 They are also useful for nail art when a design needs to be kept in place when using a low viscosity (runny) to stop it moving.

-It should never be used for a full cure as virtually all UV cured material needs a minimum of 30 seconds, not 60-90 seconds.
+It should never be used for a full cure as virtually all UV cured material needs a minimum of 30 seconds, if not 60-90 seconds.
 It is very rare that cure time is less and if one is and the manufacturer says so it shouldn’t be viewed with suspicion.

 Touchable Gel: Handling and Applications of Foldable UV-Cured Gel